Catherine22/WebServices/README.md

 ### Cache

+>Under normal usage, the starting point for any developer should be to add as an aggressive caching strategy to the files in the application that will not change.
+>Normally this will include static files that are served by the application such as **images**, **CSS file** and **Javascript files**.
+>As these files are typically re-requested on each page, a large performance improvement can be had with little effort.

 An application using HTTP cache headers is able to control this caching behavior and alleviate server-side load.
 For example, you got a HTTP response like this.
 ```html